-Our SEN Information report / Local Offer Date June 2020
+Our SEN Information report / Local Offer Date September 2021

 Biscovey Academy provides an inclusive learning environment for all children.
-Through the delivery of a broad and balanced, innovative and engaging curriculum, together with a culture of safeguarding and support for those most vulnerable, our dedicated and talented team of staff aim to offer our children the opportunities and experiences to enable them to become Successful Learners, Confident Individuals and Responsible Citizens.
+Through the delivery of a broad and balanced, innovative and engaging curriculum, together with a culture of safeguarding and support for those most vulnerable.
+Our dedicated and talented team of staff aim to offer our children opportunities and experiences that enable them to become Successful Learners, Confident Individuals and Responsible Citizens.